tmeadon/meadon.me/blog/content/posts/extracting-function-app-info-rest-api.md

 $fa = Get-AzFunctionApp -Name <NameOfFunctionApp> -ResourceGroupName <NameOfResourceGroup>
 ```

-According to the [docs](https://docs.microsoft.com/en-us/rest/api/appservice/webapps/listfunctions) we can list the functions by appending `/functions` to the resource ID in the request URI as well as the API version (I'll be using the latest at time of: `2020-06-01`).
+According to the [docs](https://docs.microsoft.com/en-us/rest/api/appservice/webapps/listfunctions) we can list the functions by appending `/functions` to the resource ID in the request URI as well as the API version (I'll be using the latest version at the time of writing: `2020-06-01`).
 Running that against my example Function App gives me the following:

 ```PowerShell
 # make the http request and convert the Content to a PSCustomObject